MiraGeoscience/geoapps/docs/content/apps/data_interpolation.rst

         :alt: data_interp

+.. note:: Active widgets on this page are for demonstration only.

-.. note:: The latest version of applications can be `downloaded here <https://github.com/MiraGeoscience/geoapps/archive/develop.zip>`_.
+          The latest version of the application can be `downloaded here <https://github.com/MiraGeoscience/geoapps/archive/develop.zip>`_.

           See the :ref:`Installation page <getting_started>` to get started.

-          The following list of interactive widgets are for documentation and demonstration purposes only.

 Input Parameters